 Forms for all licenses and permits, and applications therefore, shall be prepared and kept on file by the town clerk-treasurer.
 Before any license shall be issued, the petitioner shall deposit with the town clerk-treasurer the amount of $50 the license fee together with a signed petition for said license.
 The town clerk-treasurer shall endorse upon such petition the amount of such payment and shall present the license to the town council for action at their next regular meeting.
 If license is issued by the mayor and town council, the license shall be issued and signed by the mayor and town clerk-treasurer.

 An Application for a Business License is available to download and print from the home page under Forms.

 Jail Your Aluminum Cans

 Help the environment and our community by recycling your aluminum cans.
 Drop cans off in the old jail located at the Transfer Station.
-All proceeds are donated to community programs like the Easter Egg Hunt, cash prizes for the Christmas Light Judging contest, etc.
+All proceeds are donated to community programs like the Easter Egg Hunt, etc.